 Analysis of health system efficiency and equity

 The evaluation of the performance of the health system involves examining the efficiency, equity, quality and sustainability of healthcare delivery, as well as the funding and financing arrangements underpinning the health system.
-Using national and international datasets to advance the measurement and benchmarking of these outcomes, the CHERE team works with organisations including national and state-based agencies, the OECD, WHO and the Commonwealth Fund to produce comparable health system performance research.

 The systematic evaluation of the consequences of using health technologies